Australian Heritage Advocacy Alliance

 Corkman Hotel, Carlton

-The 2022 Victorian Election presents a critical opportunity for heritage stakeholders and heritage enthusiasts all around Victoria to influence the State political agenda.
+The 2025 Federal Election presents a critical opportunity for heritage stakeholders and heritage enthusiasts all around Australia to influence the political agenda.
 Across the political spectrum, elections effectively focus the attention of political parties and aspirant candidates upon matters which they perceive aware will resonate with the voters.

 AHAA ran a campaign to raise awareness of all candidates in the 2022 federal election about national heritage asset issues, heritage policy deficiencies, heritage asset losses, threats – and importantly propose workable solutions.